 I have added this page to my site with hopes that it will help someone.
 I cannot guarantee it will help everyone, but don’t take my word for it!
 At the bottom of this page will be testimonials from others (we just had a major site overhaul) and you can also see 11,212 other testimonial comments from our previous comment system on the Testimonials Archive page (it is a huge page so please be patient while it loads).

 This information is absolutely free of charge but we can also take a small PayPal donation if you’re so inclined.
+Ads are annoying and you will not find any on this page!

 In a hurry?
 Click here to skip my introductory rambling & disclaimer and get right to the cure!